GaryTheStormtrooper/Tehah/readme.md

 Tehah
 Stay Connected, Stupid Simple

-This is, for now, a Cal Poly Pomona CS580 Advanced Software Engineering student project by Scott Matsumura and Matt Yiyang Yang.
+This is, for now, a Cal Poly Pomona CS580 Advanced Software Engineering student project by Scott Matsumura and Matt Yiyang Yan.

 ****